nociza/simple-asr/README.md

 ## Simple ASR

 A very, very simple locally hosted press-to-talk speech transcription helper that types wherever your cursor is focused and lets you switch between open-source ASR models (default: NVIDIA's Canary on Hugging Face).
+Minimal alternative to wispr flow.
+Feel free to contribute by opening a PR.

 ### Prerequisites